gracaliffo94/Reasoning-Agents-Project/README.md

 proposed to study reinforcement learning problems when the transition function depends on the whole history, rather than only on the current state.
 We implemented a probably approximately correct algorithm for learning regular decision processes, based on probabilistic automata learning.
-We finally did some experiments on three different domains in order to show which are the best characteristics that most fit the algorithm.
+We finally did some experiments on three different domains in order to show the best characteristics that most fit our algorithm.

 # Presentation
 https://docs.google.com/presentation/d/1deul6f3_mxgKdNEyUGidxJ9r9it3LslS2hKDGr83yrw/edit?usp=sharing